 Noticing their body language helps cat owners understand the motivation behind their behavior.
 It can also help them respond in more effective ways, versus being caught off guard and unknowingly promoting their aggression even more.
 Several things can trigger aggression in a cat, such as:

-A cat who believes they cannot escape a threat is likely to become aggressive as a self-defense mechanism.
+A cat who believes it cannot escape a threat is likely to become aggressive as a self-defense mechanism.

 A cat who wants to be in command and hold the highest status in the home will become aggressive.
 Similarly, a cat who fears an intruder is infringing on their territory might become aggressive.